 If you have a class AB amplifier that uses fixed bias and requires the setting to be changed with every tube change, this chart can help you.
 This is for a 6L6GC tube type with some common amp voltages and safe dissipation settings.
 All readings are mA.

 Ideal 6L6GC Bias Point

-The ideal bias point will result in the tubes operating in their most linear range, which means that they will produce the least amount of distortion.
+The ideal bias point will result in the tubes operating in their most linear range.
+This means that they will produce the least amount of distortion.
 This is because the tube does not hit saturation or cut off and can amplify an input signal in its entirety.

-Depending on your amp and preferences, you may want to adjust the bias to be anywhere from slightly below to above the ideal point.
+It depends on your amp and preferences.
+But you may want to adjust the bias to be anywhere from slightly below to above the ideal point.

-60% dissipation is usually a good point of reference for class AB that offers a quality sound, longevity as well as performance.
+60% dissipation is usually a good point of reference for class AB.
+The setting offers quality sound, longevity as well as performance.

 Other 6L6 Tube Bias Ranges